AR2202/Colourful/Documentation.md

 `eval <input string>`

 transpiles the input string to an SKI expression and evaluates it to a reduced SKI expression

+`backtranspile <input string>`

+transpiles the input string to an SKI expression, evaluates this SKI expression and transpiles it back to a Colourful expression

 [Back to top](#top)